The Cold Hard Truth on Plant Freeze Recovery

 Replace Lost Plants

-- If you are looking at annuals and softer material, you are good by mid-March to early April (Watch the long range forecast though.)
+- If you are looking at annuals and softer material, you are good by mid-March to early April in warm regions.
+For colder regions, you may not be able to plant outside until mid-to-late May.
+Watch the long-range forecast to be sure.

 - Start with plants that don’t mind cool lows at night.